CorvusPrudens/Firewheel/README.md

 *Work In Progress, not ready for any kind of use*

-Firewheel aims to be a fully-featured libre open source audio engine for games!
+Firewheel aims to be a fully-featured libre open source audio graph engine for games and other applications!

 ## Key Planned Goals